 Jeremiah 31:31 Behold, the days come, saith the Lord, that I will make a new covenant with the house of Israel, and with the house of Judah 31:32 Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the Lord: 31:33 But this shall be the covenant that I will make with the house of Israel; After those days, saith the Lord, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.

-Why did he regard them not?
-Because they did not fulfill their part of the covenant, which was to obey and live by every Word of God as they themselves said; whatever the Eternal say’s we will do, and they failed to do it.
+Why did the Mosaic Covenant fail?
+Because the people did not fulfill their part of the covenant, which was to obey and live by every Word of God as they themselves said; “all that the Eternal has said we will do,” and then they failed to do it.

 Jesus Christ is the same yesterday, today and forever.
 He does not change.
 The things that He is doing today will be the same things that He has done in the past.